Noella Dietz, Ph.D.

 - Awarded the James and Esther King Biomedical Research Grant for New Investigators by the Florida Department of Health.
 This award examines the prevalence of tobacco use among youths since the decision to defund the anti-tobacco campaigns in Florida and Minnesota.

-- Awarded the 2007 Internal ACS Pilot Grant, which examines relationship dynamics and how those factors affect women’s smoking cessation and relapse
+- Awarded an ACS Pilot Grant which examined relationship dynamics and how those factors affected women’s smoking cessation and relapse.

-- Currently involved in the Team Science Biomedical Research Grant, led by David J. Lee, Ph.D., which is examining tobacco use in Florida for youths and adults, to increase early detection and to initiate improved treatment for Floridians who have been diagnosed with tobacco related cancers
+- Involved in the Team Science Biomedical Research Grant, led by David J. Lee, Ph.D., examining tobacco use in Florida for youth and adults, to increase early detection and to initiate improved treatment for Floridians who have been diagnosed with tobacco related cancers.

-- Acts as co-investigator on the Flight Attendant Medical Research grant with Dr. Lee, which is examining worker health as it relates to secondhand smoke exposure
+- Acts as co-investigator on the Flight Attendant Medical Research grants with Dr. Lee examining worker health as it relates to secondhand smoke exposure.

-- Currently examining adults and youths and their ability or inability to successfully quit smoking
+- Examine adults and youth and their ability or inability to successfully quit smoking.

 Selected Cancer-Related Publications